 Burstall Trail starts out from Smith Dorrien Trail with a large parking lot that serves the trail and stunning Mud Lake.
-The hike starts out along Mud Lake before heading along an old road for 2.7 kilometers which can be used by bicycles.
+The hike starts out along Mud Lake before heading along an old road for 2.7 kilometers, which bicycles can use.

-Come prepared for some smart route finding and waterproof shoes, or perhaps some hiking sandals.
+Come prepared for some smart route-finding and waterproof shoes, or perhaps some hiking sandals.
 The fan spreads across the trail with multiple streams and flooded sections.
-It wasn’t difficult, but it does take some time making it across the streams about 500m in length.
+It wasn’t difficult, but it does take some time to make it across the streams about 500m in length.

-There are some helpful signs marking the trail for hikers to follow across the plain.
+Some helpful signs are marking the trail for hikers to follow across the plain.
 However, we used them as a reference to find the ideal route to remain dry.

 From the top of the pass, you have some commanding views of the peaks in the area.
 Some of the famous peaks include Mt.
 Birdwood, Assiniboine, and Mount Sir Douglas.
-Assiniboine is easily one of the more popular mountains know for it’s perfectly shaped peak and is the sixth highest mountain in the Canadian Rockies.
+Assiniboine is easily one of the more popular mountains known for its perfectly shaped peak and is the sixth highest mountain in the Canadian Rockies.

 We wish we had more time at the summit to explore like the nearby Snow Peak.
 However, we were caught in a tremendous thunderstorm.

 We had to get off the pass and into the trees as fast as we could.
 We’ll have to save it for a later point and time.
-If you’re looking to add an additional objective on the hike this would be a great option.
+If you’re looking to add an additional objective to the hike, this would be a great option.

 Burstall Trail Duration

 The trail took us five hours to hike, but we kept a pretty good pace and never stopped for a meal.
-It’s 15km long and climbs 470m with the majority of the climb towards the end of the hike.
+It’s 15km long and climbs 470m, with most of the climb towards the end of the hike.

-Two steep sections in the forest, before you arrive in an Alpine area with sweeping views.
-I would save yourself five to seven hours to complete the hike or more if you plan to climb any of the nearby peaks or head into Banff.
+Two steep sections in the forest before you arrive in an Alpine area with sweeping views.
+Save yourself four to seven hours to complete the hike or more if you plan to climb any of the nearby peaks or head into Banff.